 What is B’yachad?

-B’yachad (together) is Or Shalom’s Bar/Bat/Simchat Mitzvah program with interactive study for youth and their parents taught by singer-songwriter Harriet Frost with Rabbi Hannah Dresner.
-At Or Shalom, Bar/Bat/Simchat Mitzvah preparation begins a year or more before our youth are called to the Torah for their first Aliyah.
-Ours is an intergenerational, multi-modality class meeting on Sunday afternoons during the school year and includes special participation on some holidays and Shabbatot.
+B’yachad (together) is Or Shalom’s Simchat Mitzvah program with interactive study for youth taught by singer-songwriter Harriet Frost and Jewish educator Matthew Gindin.
+At Or Shalom, Simchat Mitzvah preparation begins a year or more before our youth are called to the Torah for their first Aliyah.
+Ours is a multi-modality class meeting on Sunday afternoons during the school year and includes special participation on some holidays and Shabbatot.
 Our program will include a social action initiative in the spirit of “It is not the study that is essential, but rather the action (Pirke Avot 1:17).”

 Sunday classes take place from 3 to 5 p.m.

 Program Dates: October 13, October 26 (presentation of new Torah mantle), November 3, November 17, December 15, December 22 (Chanukah participation), January 12, January 26, January 31 (Shabbat dinner), February 9, February 23, March 8, March 29, April 19 (Earth Day participation), May 3, May 24, June 7, June 20 (Shabbat service participation)

 Register online below!

 This page is the introduction to the topic of B’nei Mitzvah.
 We also provide an online B’nei Mitzvah Manual for your planning.
 Bar-Bat-Simchat Mitzvah Manual 2017

 The Bar/Bat/Simchat Mitzvah Program at Or Shalom is designed to: